 - a.
-The planters on the south side of McKinley Avenue, between Taaffe and Murphy, shall be removed and replaced with planters and trees consistent with the landscape plans included in the approved Special Development Permit. - b.
+The landscaping on the terraces shall include 24" box trees located in each corner of each level to soften the exterior of the building and to easily identify each terrace level. - b.
 All areas not required for parking, driveways or structures shall be landscaped. - c.
 If installed, news racks shall be of the same design as the 100 Block of South Murphy Avenue News Rack District. - d.
 Landscape plan shall include recessed design elements located on the surface of concrete benches and planters to deter skateboarding.
+An

-An alternative method that is compatible with the overall design concept may be considered. - e.
+- alternative method that is compatible with the overall design concept may be considered. - e.
 The landscape plan shall include locations of all irrigation backflow preventers and shall be located in inconspicuous locations. - f.
 The street trees on Taaffe should be changed to Sycamore or other large tree approved by the City Arborist. - g.
 At least ten percent (10%) of trees shall be 24-inch box size or larger and no tree shall be less than 15-gallon size. - h.
-The Heritage Grove trees shall be protected as per the Heritage Preservation Commission approval and associated mitigations and tree plantings and rededication shall be completed as outlined in Planning Application 2020-7603.

-- i.
-Any "protected trees", (as defined in SMC 19.94) approved for removal, shall be replaced with a specimen tree of at least 36-inch box size. - j.
-The Oak tree on the corner of Taaffe and McKinley shall be protected and maintained. - k.
+Any "protected trees", (as defined in SMC Chapter 19.94) approved for removal, shall be replaced with a specimen tree of at least 36-inch box size. - i.
 Ground cover shall be planted so as to ensure full coverage eighteen months after installation.
 [COA] [PLANNING]